jasonbrianhall/wizardscastle/README.md

 - **📖 Immersive Text-Based Gameplay**: Experience the thrill of old-school RPGs with modern twists.
 - **🎲 Randomly Generated Castles**: Every game promises a unique adventure with 🗺️ 512 rooms to explore; each with 🐻 Monsters, 🧞 Vendors, 🪄 Rune staff, 💰 Gold, ⚡ Flares, 💎 Mystical Treasures, and more.
-- **🧝‍♂️ Diverse Character Races**: Choose your alter ego - Human, Elf, Hobbit, or Dwarf - each with unique traits.
+- **🧝‍♂️ Diverse Character Races**: Choose your alter ego - 👤 Human, 🧝 Elf, 🧑 Hobbit, or 🧔 Dwarf - each with unique traits.
 - **⚔️ Strategic Combat**: Face fearsome foes from sneaky Kobolds to mighty Dragons 🐉.
 Use your wits and weapons wisely!
-- **🔮 Magic and Mystery**: Cast powerful spells, drink from enchanted pools, and uncover ancient treasures.
+- **🔮 Magic and Mystery**: Cast powerful spells 🪄, drink from enchanted pools 🌊, and uncover ancient treasures 💎.
 - **💰 Vendor Interactions**: Barter with the castle's enigmatic merchant.
 What secrets might they hold?
 - **🗺️ ASCII Map**: Navigate the treacherous castle with a clear, retro-style map display.